 There’s usually a 5-month waiting period before you can receive assistance.
 That means 6 months after file your disability claim is the soonest most people receive a payment.

 Most people wait much longer to get their initial decision back from Disability Determination Services in Washington.
-That’s why it pays to work with a Washington disability lawyer during the application process, not just when you wish to appeal.
+That’s why it pays to work with a disability lawyer during the application process, not just when you wish to appeal.

 3. How Much Does SSDI Pay?